Speed and fluctuations of N-particle branching Brownian motion with spatial selection: The approximating processes: B-, - and -BBM B-, Bb- and B -BBM

 (In particular, $X^{[1]}_t = 0$ for $t\in[0,T^+]$).
 Here, $\Delta$ is an $\F_{T^+}$-measurable random variable whose exact definition will be provided later in \eqref{eq:Delta_def}.
 Morally, we have $\Delta \approx \log ( e^{-A} Z_{T^+}' )$, so that $Z'_{\Theta_n} \approx e^A$ w.h.p., as we will see later. \item Having defined $T_1=T$, $T^+_1=T^+$, $\Theta_1$ and $X^{[1]}$, we define $T_2$, $T^+_2$, $\Theta_2$ and $X^{[2]}$ by repeating the above steps, but starting at time $\Theta_1$ and with $X^{[2]}_{\Theta_1} = X^{[1]}_{\Theta_1}$. \end{enumerate} We construct the \emph{barrier process} $(X^{[\infty]}_t)_{t\ge0}$ by $X^{[\infty]}_t = X^{[n]}_t$, if $t\in [\Theta_{n-1},\Theta_n]$.

 \begin{remark} One might remark that for the definition of the B-BBM, instead of introducing the law $\PB$, we could have stuck with the law $\P$ and instead introduced new random variables.
 For example, we could have defined $X^{\mathrm{B}}_u(t) = X_u(t) - X^{[\infty]}_t$ as well as variants of all other random variables (for example of the random times $\tau_n(u)$ and $\sigma_n(u)$) referring to $X^B_u(t)$ instead of $X_u(t)$.
 However, since below we define two more processes, the \Bfl- and the \Bsh-BBM, we would have had to do the same for these, leading to a zoo of different random variables.
-Introducing new laws is more economical in terms of notation, which is why we chose to do so instead.
+Introducing new laws is more economical in terms of notation.

 Finally, since the law of the process until time $T^+$ is the same under $\PB$ and $\P$, we can and will often use $\P$ instead of $\PB$ when considering the process up to this time. \end{remark}